mohammadumar28/pokedex-v2/README.md

 ## To run this app

-1. open cmd/terminal and `cd` in to the directory.
+1. open `cmd/terminal` and `cd` in to the directory.
 2. Run `yarn install` or `npm install`.
 3. Then run `yarn start` or `npm start`.

+## Features

+* Search functionality.
+* Pagination.
+* Options for displaying number of items in a page.